jocelync-invisible/icu-length-of-stay-prediction/README.md

 This project aims to predict LOS in the ICU using the MIMIC-III and MIMIC-IV datasets, with a focus on infections and demographics.
 Therefore, both the ICU dataset and hospital dataset were obtained and utilized in this project.
 Microbiology data, which includes information on patient cultures, test results, and the names of infection-causing organisms was used.
 Since factors beyond bacterial infections can affect LOS, demographic variables such as age, gender, marital status, and insurance type were also considered.

-## EDA(2.5mins)
+## Data Preprocessing

-### Merging Tables:
+### Merging Tables

 To build a comprehensive dataset for predicting Length of Stay (LOS) in the ICU, we merged the following tables:

-- admissions: gives information regarding a patient’s admission to the hospital, includes demographic information.
+- "admissions": gives information regarding a patient’s admission to the hospital, includes demographic information.
 The unique identifier is hadm_id
   - Columns used: subject_id, hadm_id, insurance, marital_status

     ![image](https://github.com/user-attachments/assets/3e0ee544-6e55-46ec-8377-015fbdc01283)

-- patients: information about gender and age identified by subject_id
+- "patients": information about gender and age identified by subject_id
   - Columns used: subject_id, gender, age

     ![image](https://github.com/user-attachments/assets/f2865c69-d60f-4ae5-9109-3d2ffa0f5cde)

-- icustay: defines each ICU stay in the database using STAY_ID, including admission, discharge, and length of stay
+- "icustay": defines each ICU stay in the database using STAY_ID, including admission, discharge, and length of stay
   - Columns used: subject_id, hadm_id, stay_id, los

     ![image](https://github.com/user-attachments/assets/f5be437b-8062-4f17-931b-9318ce798839)

-- microbiologyevents: contains infectious growth from blood sample
+- "microbiologyevents": contains infectious growth from blood sample
   - Columns used: subject_id, hadm_id, org_name (list of infections)

     ![image](https://github.com/user-attachments/assets/b76ebc77-f3ae-4de6-bd35-cf3e293380fd)

-- Merging process:
+#### Merging process:
   1. Join patients and admissions table on subject_id
   2. Join the above table to icustays table on subject_id and hadm_id
   3. Join the above table to microbiology events table on subject_id and hadm_id

-- Final Dataset:
+#### Final Dataset:

   ![image](https://github.com/user-attachments/assets/2ad09f49-41a4-4679-a3ac-ac1f057ab19c)

-Variables Lists
+#### Variables Lists

 | Variables  | Description |
 | ------------- | ------------- |